HackYourFuture/post-grad-ed/Week3/README.md

 - [Writing effective documentation](https://www.youtube.com/watch?v=R6zeikbTgVc)
 - [How To Use Developer Documentation](https://www.youtube.com/watch?v=s1PLS3SQHQ0)

+Practice this new skill on your new TA and add it to the apps GitHub Repo!

 ### 4. Technical Assignment II

 It's time for another technical assignment!
-If you've been doing the other one, you might've noticed how similar it is to the homeworks you've been doing within the HackYourFuture program.
-It's only bigger than you're used to.

 Go to the second [list](./../technical-assignments/w3-w4) and choose a new technical assignment.
 Be sure you and your team member agree on the same one.